NeoSpark314/godot_oculus_quest_toolkit/README.md

 - No shader precompilation/caching.
 This means there will be a **very** noticeable hiccup when new objects/materials are rendered for the first time (like showing the UI pointer or when transitioning scenes).
 This will be essential to resolve for actual applications!
 - No mip-mapping for UI canvas (thus text looks very bad at some distance)
+- The UI seems to have a wrong gamma applied in the texture

 ## Planned features